kytos/legacy/napps/kytos/of_flow_manager/README.rst

 How it Works
 ------------

-An application that wishes to use this application, can use http methods, such as ``GET``,\ ``POST`` and ``DELETE`` to request or send an information to the napp.
-All endpoints of this napp returns a JSON response as described below.
+A NApp that wishes to use this application can use http methods, such as ``GET``, ``POST`` and ``DELETE`` to request or send information to it.
+All endpoints of this napp return a JSON response as described below.

 Endpoint ``/flow-manager/dpid/flows``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Returns a JSON with all flows of a specific switch identified by the
+Returns a JSON with all flows of a specific switch identified by the DPID.
-DPID.

 Endpoint ``/flow-manager/flows``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~